 When looking for a licensed tax preparer, keep in mind that there are three options to choose from: certified public accountants (CPAs), enrolled agents, and tax attorneys.

-CPAs need to have a degree; are licensed by state, D.C., or territory boards; and have to pass an exam.
-Enrolled agents are licensed by the IRS itself.
+CPAs need to have a degree, be licensed by state, D.C., or territory boards, and pass an exam.
+Enrolled agents are licensed by the Internal Revenue Service (IRS) itself.
 Tax attorneys usually have a law degree, have passed the bar, and are licensed by a state, D.C., or territory court.

 If you really want to be sure your tax preparer is on the up and up, you can check the IRS's online directory.